ACharbonneau/2016-09-28-MSU/07_the_filesystem.md

 Linux
 -----
-The shell is available by default when you connect to your AWS instance.
+The shell is available by default.
 You should be set.